mlh758/Blog/content/blog/dual-writes.md

 ## The Problem With Dual Writes

-When things go wrong with this mechanism it's usually rare, sometimes subtle, and usually difficult to reproduce outside of production where infrastructure is more complicated and traffic volumes are higher.
+When things go wrong with this mechanism it's usually rare, sometimes subtle, and often difficult to reproduce outside of production where infrastructure is more complicated and traffic volumes are higher.